-The Macquarie University Code for the Responsible Conduct of Research (The Macquarie Code) outlines standards of responsible and ethical conduct expected of all persons engaged in research under the auspices of Macquarie University.
+The Macquarie University Code for the Responsible Conduct of Research (The Macquarie Code) outlines standards of responsible and ethical conduct expected of all persons engaged in research under the auspices of Macquarie University and the consequences for failing to adhere to these standards.

-The University has developed this Code to meet the standards set out in the Australian Code for the Responsible Conduct of Research (2007).
+The University has developed this Code to meet the standards set out in the Australian Code for the Responsible Conduct of Research (2007) (The Australian Code).